windicss/docs/guide/configuration.md

 # Configuring Windi CSS

-Configuration in [Windi CSS] is similar to what you would expect in [Tailwind CSS] but with additional enchancements and features.
+Configuration in [Windi CSS] is similar to what you would expect in [Tailwind CSS] but with additional enhancements and features.

 If you are migrating from Tailwind, check out the [migration guide] first.

 ## Config File

-By default, Windi CSS will search for configurations file under your project root.
-Here are valid names:
+By default, Windi CSS will search for the configuration file under your project's root.
+Valid filenames are:

 - `windi.config.ts`
 - `windi.config.js`